lichspace/ua-trace/README.md

 # ua-trace
-A resolution of collecttion by dom attribute and merge with config then report(multi)，monitor inview and click event, Works in web browsers.
+A resolution of collect dom attribute and merge with config then report(multi)，monitor appears in viewport  and click event, Works in web browsers.

 # Install
  you can get it on npm